QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/index.md

 Tags point to an image.
 You can create them: `docker tag xxx:34 xxx:latest` <small>(xxx:latest point to xxx:34)</small> or remove them `docker rmi tag`.

-👉 An image can only be removed when all tags were removed.
+👉 An image can only be removed after all tags have been removed.
 </div><div>

 #### Docker image commands